fredvandykjhu/test-smss/docs/source/index.rst

-Welcome to Lumache's documentation!
+Sample Mortality Surveillance System (SMSS) Documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**SMSS** is a type of Sample Registration System.
+The initial sections of this guide focus on the information technology and data infrastructure necessary to build an SMSS.

+The examples here are derived from the SIS-COVE (formerly COMSA) project in Mozambique.

+Credits
+JHU, INS

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`data` section for further information, including diagrams of :ref:`data-models`.

 .. note::